Skip to content

 • An adolescent male with unilateral nasal obstruction and torrential bleeding

-Children with JNAs ultimately go to the operating theatre for resection of the tumour endoscopically.
+Children with JNAs ultimately go to the operating theatre to resect the tumour endoscopically.
 They will also have pre-operative embolization.
-This can be done for the sphenopalatine branch but there is a risk of stroke and blindness if the branches of the internal carotid are inadvertently embolised.
+This can be done for the sphenopalatine branch, but there is a risk of stroke and blindness if the branches of the internal carotid are inadvertently embolised.

 Some common pitfalls:

-Not using anaesthetic – this is one of the most common failings and is very unpleasant for an already traumatised child.
+Not using an anaesthetic is one of the most common failings and is very unpleasant for an already traumatised child.

-Cautery – It’s great when it works, however, silver nitrate dissociates into nitric acid and silver hydroxide on contact with water.
-The nitric acid burns anything it comes into contact with so after cauterising, place some cotton wool inside the nose to soak up the excess.
-Similarly, the silver hydroxide can also dribble down the nose and cause an unsightly but temporary black tattoo.
+Cautery – It’s great when it works.
+However, silver nitrate dissociates into nitric acid and silver hydroxide on contact with water.
+The nitric acid burns anything it comes into contact with, so after cauterising, place some cotton wool inside the nose to soak up the excess.
+Similarly, the silver hydroxide can dribble down the nose and cause an unsightly but temporary black tattoo.

-Naseptin – This contains chlorhexidine and arachis oil.
+Naseptin – This contains chlorhexidine and Arachis oil.
 Whilst the arachis oil is boiled to sterilise it, caution should be taken in those with severe peanut allergy in case of anaphylaxis.
-Chlorhexidine is similarly allergenic – 2% of healthcare workers are sensitive to chlorhexidine, and 0.2% of the general population.
+Chlorhexidine is similarly allergenic – 2% of healthcare workers and 0.2% of the general population are sensitive to chlorhexidine.

 Author